 David Gandy Wellwear

 Underwear tends to fall into two camps: performance-focused or lounge-worthy – rarely both.
 David Gandy Wellwear finds the sweet spot.
 Their boxers are cut from soft, breathable, and sustainably sourced fabrics with a flattering fit that’s never too much.
-They’re comfortable enough for all-day wear, and classic enough to double as PJ shorts – perfect if you like a more traditional sleepwear look.
-Think boutique hotel robe, not budget multi-pack.
+They’re comfortable enough for all-day wear, and some styles are classic enough to double as PJ shorts – perfect if you like a more traditional sleepwear look.
+Think high-end quality, not budget multi-pack.

 ASKET